EdemGold/Nutshell-Machine-Learning/Machine_Learning_Concepts/Supervised_Learning/Regression/Regression_README.md

-# Supervised Learning
+# Regression

-This repo contains coded explanations of supervised learning concepts, Classification and Regression
+ This is a folder which contains coded explanations of Regression.

-## Packages Needed
+ ## packages Needed
+ - Numpy
+ - matplotlib
+ - pandas
  - scikit-learn
-- pandas
-- numpy
-- matplotlib
  - Jupyter Notebook

  ## Installing these Packages
 - scikit-learn:
  `pip install sklearn`
  `conda install sklearn`